 The School of Art & Design at West Virginia University College of Creative Arts is recognized as a leader in the education, creative development and growth of artists, designers, scholars, and teachers in the visual arts.
 Our mission is grounded on the attraction and retention of a talented, skilled, creative, distinguished, and diverse body of faculty and students.
 The School assumes the responsibility of providing the members of this creative community with a challenging, productive and safe working environment, ensuring the fullest realization of their potential in creative activity.

 We believe that West Virginia University is an exceptional place to study the visual arts.
-As an accredited institutional member of the National Association of Schools of Art and Design, School of Art & Design degree programs are meant to give students ample opportunity to explore the visual arts, art history, and art education.
+WVU is an accredited institutional member of the National Association of Schools of Art and Design and the School of Art & Design’s degree programs are regularly evaluated to assure they are meeting these national standards.